Eldarien/DeskbandControls/Output/!readme.txt

 HydrogenAudio forum topic: https://hydrogenaud.io/index.php/topic,78234.0.html

-Important notes:

-!- If you are using Windows 10 insider builds deskband may not work.
-This can be fixed by editing registry:
-!- delete HKEY_CLASSES_ROOT\CLSID\{668863E6-D688-4115-8F23-BB7F37621A74} key in the registry.
-!- You will have to take ownership and give yourself full access.
-!- For those wondering what the hell it is - looks like unfinished people band...

 How to install:
   - Install Microsoft .NET Framework 4.7.1: https://www.microsoft.com/en-us/download/details.aspx?id=56116
     If you are using Windows 7 with Windows Updates turned on you may already have it.